abdulrahim2002/personal_website/content/posts/search_completetion_systems.md

 For example, if i need to look up top k words for prefix "be" then I can quickly iterate through the Tri to get the node that represents prefix "be".

+But you might quickly figure out, that maintaining such a Tri across millions of words will require a humoungous Tri and it is true.

+We cannot reduce the space requirements of the Tri, but we can shard the system so that we can store it across multiple nodes or data centres for that matter.

+For example, we can distribute Tri across 2 clusters.
+This way, all queries with prefix="a" will be routed to first cluster.
+And all queries with prefix="b" will be routed to second cluster.

+Extending this approach, you can indefinately divide the Tri across multiple nodes/clusters/availability zones/data centres etc.